A vector image of palm trees on a sunset gradient background

 • Meals included: Breakfast and Lunch.

-• Morning: Join a conversation with Carmen Yulín, who served as San Juan’s Mayor during Hurricane Maria.
-She will share insights on Puerto Rico’s recovery efforts and challenges in strengthening infrastructure.
+• Morning: Join a conversation with Carmen Yulín, who served as San Juan’s Mayor during Hurricane Maria, or one of her team.
+They will share insights on Puerto Rico’s recovery efforts and challenges in strengthening infrastructure.

 • Enjoy a walking tour of Old San Juan.
 This historic walking tour will include the Old City Plaza de Colón, San Felipe del Morro Castle, San Cristobal Fort, El Palacio de Santa Catalina (La Fortaleza), La Casa Blanca (Juan Ponce de Leon’s Residence, the first Governor of Puerto Rico), La Catedral de San Juan La Iglesia de San José (the oldest Spanish Church in the Americas), El Convento de los Dominicos , La Puerta de San Juan and the El Paseo de la Princesa.